Kryha/KREAd/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] I have added/updated unit tests to cover the changes.
 - [ ] All existing tests pass.
 - [ ] The PR title is clear and concise.
+- [ ] Are there changes in the /fronted folder?
+Make sure `cd frontend && yarn build` runs successfully.;

 ## Additional Notes